Pauli Manipulation Detection codes and Applications to Quantum Communication over Adversarial Channels: Technical Overview

+Where the error is measured in trace distance, and $\bot$ on $M$ and $F$ indicates the message is rejected. \end{enumerate} \end{definition}

-We emphasize that the definition we consider explicitly does not allow the adversaries to communicate, share entanglement, nor be entangled with the message, and thereby isn't composable in the typical sense.
+This definition allows the adversaries to share randomness, but explicitly does not allow them to communicate, share entanglement, nor be entangled with the message.
+Therefore, it is not composable in the standard (authentication) sense.
 Nevertheless, it still provides meaningful guarantees in a ``one-shot" setting.
-For instance, it can be used to establish entanglement, a secret key, or teleport over a state between Alice and Bob.
+For instance, it can be used to establish entanglement, a secret key, or teleport over a state between Alice and Bob.\footnote{Here, we comment on the distinction between this model and the recent quantum non-malleable codes of \cite{Boddu2023SplitStateNC}.
+In a tamper-detection code, if Bob accepts with non-negligible probability $\omega(\epsilon)$, then he is guaranteed to have preserved entanglement with Alice.
+In a quantum non-malleable code, the adversaries may have decoupled Alice and Bob, and Bob will be none-the-wiser.}

 In the rest of this subsection we overview \Cref{theorem:auth-results}.
-We begin by presenting a simplification of our main result, an authentication code of rate approaching $1/3$, which showcases the main techniques.
+We begin by presenting a simplification of our main result, a tamper detection code of rate approaching $1/3$, which showcases the main techniques.
 For completeness, we present a self-contained proof of this simpler construction in \Cref{section:auth}.
 Afterwards, we present a high-level description of how we leverage code concatenation and pseudorandomness to achieve our rate $1-o(1)$ construction.